- Uptime: 99.87%

 Speaking of subdomains, you won’t be paying a dime for them as GreenGeeks grants a free domain registration and doesn’t limit the number of subdomains you can associate with it.

 Throw in the free inbound migration and you end up with plenty of things to enjoy.

 Recently the company improved its user area (the classic version is still available) and it is absolutely brilliant.

-What I like the most in the GreenGeeks login area is its simplicity and tremendous speed.
+What I liked the most in the GreenGeeks login area was its simplicity and tremendous speed.
 There aren’t any flashy banners with the latest offers and all the controls you need are just a click away.
 And everything loads in an instant.

 I took my time to research the company’s history and online reputation and must say that GreenGeeks enjoys a lot of love from its users.